NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

   python megatron_gpt_prompt_learning.py --config-name=multitask-prompt-learning.yaml

-Example Multi-Task P-Tuning Command After Prompt-Tuning
+Example Multi-Task P-Tuning Config and Command After Prompt-Tuning
 ^^^^^^^^^^
 Update ``multitask-prompt-learning.yaml`` from the example above with p-tuning parameters for the new task.
 Be sure to update ``model.existing_tasks`` with the tasknames from previous prompt learning runs and to use the ``.nemo`` file saved at the end of your last prompt learning session.
 Values different from the config above have stars commented next to them.